 - Julie Blais, President

 PISHIER (Pierre Girard)

-Born in Jonquière, Pierre (PisHier) has lived in Quebec since 1996 where he works as an illustrator, painter and comic book author.
-Creative and very productive, PisHier is used to dividing his time between a thousand and one projects.
+Pierre (PisHier), born in Jonquière, has lived in Québec since 1996, where he works as an illustrator, painter and comic book author.
+As a creative and highly productive artist, PisHier is used to dividing his time among one thousand and one projects.